 Here are some of the ways we can help…

 We have two specially-designed accessible mobile homes – Beechwood A and B. Both have ramp access, wide doors, and an accessible toilet/wetroom.
 The Printemps villa is also accessible for wheelchair users.

 Our Luxury Tents are also an option for wheelchair users as the doors are wide and there are no steps.
 It is also possible to enlarge the size of a bedroom or create one large space.
 Most mobile homes are accessible for wheelchair users who can get up and walk a few steps, although internal doors are too narrow for wheelchairs.

 Reception and main marquee have ramped access and the bar is accessed through automatic sliding doors.
 Both amenity blocks offer accessible showers and toilets, plus a lowered washing up sink.

 New for 2021!
 We now also have a ramp up to the bar terrace (photos to follow).

 We can also arrange hire of a wheelchair for your holiday.
 Please call us for more information.

 We are happy to advise you about renting special equipment locally such as a hoist or lifting bed.
 We can also help organise renting oxygen cylinders and arranging dialysis at a local hospital amongst other things.

 In early June we normally offer a holiday week intended especially for people with learning disabilities, their families and carers.
 The programme combines spiritual and leisure activities, as well as providing opportunities to join in with other guests.
-We're very sorry to be unable to run this in 2021.
+For 2021, this week has moved to 30 August - 6 September.
 To find out more about what to expect in future, please see here.

 Children with additional needs